dgroomes/kafka-playground/spring-seekable/README.md

   * OBSOLETE (fixed with queue thing) Shorten the shutdown hook timeout.
 It is by default 30 seconds.
 If you stop Kafka while the app is still running, then when you go to shut down the app it will take 30 seconds to shut down.
   * DONE (fixed with queue thing)The test is flaky.
+  * Fix the tests.
+Consider using the `kafka-in-kafka-out` as an example codebase that has (hopefully?) figured out how to write automated tests against a local Kafka cluster.
+And, consider just deleting the test.